 Why you should be an anarchist

 "Democracy increases the risk of corruption."
 That's verbatim something I've been asked to agree or disagree to.
 Compared to what?
 Monarchy, anarchy?

 Questions about the death penalty can also be a form of this, because it's a lesser evil than life-long imprisonment but worse than penal labor, but it's usually asked about in a vacuum.

 Forms of punishment and their pros and cons

 Questions that are the same as an earlier question

 You might say the purpose of these is to "detect incongruous responses".
-If you do, you're an idiot.
+That doesn't make any sense.
 Why not put them all twice then?
 And what happens if someone does answer them differently?
 I don't think any of these tests point it out which they should do if it was about stopping contradictory answers.
 They just go on and, I assume, average the results.

 The reason I put this a third time is to make sure you have the same opinion on all three of them.

 These tests are **garbage**, and the only thing that will make people stop making them is if people stop taking them and spreading them around.
-Put aside your desire for amusement for 5 minutes and make the world an objectively better place.
+Put aside your desire for amusement for 5 minutes and make the world better.

 subscribe via RSS